 - Thyroid damage

-Dog foods that are high in soy have been found to increase the risk of bloat.
-In recent years, more and more consumers have been demanding soy-free and grain-free options.
+Dog foods that are high in soy have been found to increase the risk of bloating.
+In recent years, more and more consumers have been demanding soy-free options.

 Whilst soy hasn’t been declared unsafe for dogs, it’s important to monitor your dog’s diet.
 Some dogs might react well to it, but if you notice your dog with some digestion problems, or sluggish, consider changing into a soy-free menu option to be sure.
 A good alternative is a hemp-based protein.